hashkat/hashkat/docs/tutorial12.md

 #### Language

 Agents in **#k@** must speak at least one language, which may be English, French and English, French, or Spanish.
-The proportion of agents that speak a particular language is set in the 'regions' section of the configuration file under 'language_weights'.
+The proportion of agents who speak a particular language is set in the 'regions' section of the configuration file under 'language_weights'.

 ```python
 regions: